 Information Collection Requirement

-OMB Control Number 1652-0034; Law Enforcement Officer Flying Armed Training.
-TSA is requesting approval for the renewal of the collection of this information to comply with 49 CFR 1544.219, which requires Federal LEOs, full-time territorial, tribal, municipal, county or state LEOs who are direct employees of government agencies, and authorized railroad police officers to complete the LEOs Flying Armed training course in order to fly armed.
+OMB Control Number 1652-0034; Law Enforcement Officer (LEO) Flying Armed Training.
+TSA is requesting approval for the renewal of the collection of this information to comply with 49 CFR 1544.219, which requires Federal LEOs or full-time territorial, tribal, municipal, county or state LEOs who are direct employees of government agencies, or authorized railroad police officers, to complete the LEO Flying Armed training course in order to fly armed.
 The course is a non-tactical overview of the conditions under which an officer may fly armed and the required conduct and duties of the LEO while flying armed.
-This collection permits TSA to collect identifying information from law enforcement agencies requesting the LEO Flying Armed training course.
+This collection would permit TSA to collect identifying information from law enforcement agencies requesting the LEO Flying Armed training course.

-Information is gathered from law enforcement agencies who have requested the LEO Flying Armed training course.
-The information is gathered to confirm that the agencies are eligible for this program (i.e., that they are active law enforcement agencies whose officers have an operational need to fly armed).
-Law enforcement agencies are required to contact the TSA/FAMS via phone or email and provide the full name of the agency's designated point of contact, agency name, agency address, telephone number, and email address to obtain the LEO Flying Armed training course.
-The FAMS maintain a record of law enforcement agencies and their point of contact that have received the training materials.
-If an issue arises during the screening and verification process regarding the authenticity of an agency that requests training materials, no training materials will be supplied until that issue has either been confirmed or resolved and a record of such is maintained.
+Information will be gathered from law enforcement agencies who have requested the LEO Flying Armed training course.
+The information would be gathered to confirm that the agencies are eligible for this program (i.e., that they are active law enforcement agencies whose officers have an operational need to fly armed).
+Law enforcement agencies will be required to contact the TSA/FAMS via phone or e-mail and provide the full name of the agency's designated point of contact, agency name, and agency address, telephone number, and e-mail address to obtain the LEO Flying Armed training course.
+The FAMS will maintain a record of law enforcement agencies and their point of contact that have received the training materials.
+If an issue arises during the screening and verification process regarding the authenticity of an agency that requests training materials, no training materials will be supplied until that issue has either been confirmed or resolved and a record of such will be maintained.

 TSA Paperwork Reduction Act Officer, Office of Information Technology.